yramgu/yramgu.github.io/_static/IQ-modulation/IQ-modulation.rst

         X_Q' &= X_Q + DC
     \end{align}

+Note that the DC offset will in reality be different for both channels.
 Then if we mix with our LO we get

 .. math::